roitraining/ux-designers-training/cloud-run-for-ux/labs/02-cloud-functions-and-translation.md

 4. Fill out the information, make sure to reference the correct image name, and hit **Deploy**.
 5. While it's deploying, click the **Show Detailed Logs** button and when it says 'successful', go try it out.
 It may keep acting like it's in process even after it's done.

 That's it!
-Once you had your environment setup and configured, you never had to leave VS Code to write the feature, check it in with Git, create the new image, and deploy it to Cloud Run.
+Once you had your environment set up and configured, you never had to leave VS Code to write the feature, check it in with Git, create the new image, and deploy it to Cloud Run.
 You might not have even noticed that you created a new container image since Cloud Code did so much of the work for you.
 This is the bleeding edge of modern application development.

 <!-- ------------------------ -->
 ## Add a Go Cloud Function to Slick Tickets